pudly/schmopera-hugo/content/articles/in-review-der-rosenkavalier-at-roh.md

 lastmod = "2017-01-10T15:10:00+00:00"
 people = ["Renée Fleming","Alice Coote","Matthew Rose","Sophie Bevan"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1484056145982/2017-01-10---0565-RENEE-FLEMING-AS-THE-MARSCHALLIN-ROH-PHOTO-CATHERINE-ASHMORE.jpg.jpg"
-publishDate = "2017-01-10T14:09:00+00:00"
-short_description = "It&#039;s as though Richard Strauss envisioned the skill of singers like Renée Fleming and Alice Coote when he wrote that first scene of Rosenkavalier.
+primary_image_credit = "Renée Fleming as the Marschallin in Der Rosenkavalier, Royal Opera House, 2016.
+Photo by Catherine Ashmore." publishDate = "2017-01-10T14:09:00+00:00" short_description = "It&#039;s as though Richard Strauss envisioned the skill of singers like Renée Fleming and Alice Coote when he wrote that first scene of Rosenkavalier.
 It&#039;s not something that can be properly anticipated, the thrill of watching two exceptional singers perform roles for which they are rightly known." slug = "in-review-der-rosenkavalier-at-roh"